 During spring in Granite County, everywhere you turn something has started anew.
 The land looks and smells green and earthy.
 Thousands of calves have been born within 100 miles of us, and they roam the fields in little gangs challenging each other to running races.
 If we could bottle that contagious feeling of spring renewal and send it out into the world, we would.
 But it wouldn’t be the same without seeing the fawns poking their noses out of the tall grass or the endless open spaces that make Montana such a unique destination.

-We want to harness that contagious feeling of spring renewal for travelers and propose some reasons to get out and take a spring break now—before the fevered excitement of summertime begins.
+We want to harness that contagious feeling of spring renewal for travelers and propose some reasons to get out and take a spring break that refreshes not just a love for travel but in-depth immersion in the things that bring joy—before the fevered excitement of summertime begins.
 If you’re looking for your own spring cleaning, for body, mind or soul, here are some once-in-a-lifetime travel opportunities that are sure to recharge you.

 1. Take a hobby to the next level.

-Whether you’re a runner who is considering a first marathon or a wine lover who wants to learn the ropes of viticulture, this might be the year to give your hobby the chance to become a part of your identity.
-Even if you are in the first stages of a new interest, intense study is bound to yield satisfaction and results.
+Whether you’re a nature lover who wants to learn to track animals or a wine lover who wants to learn from experts in viticulture, this might be the year to give your hobby the chance to become a larger part of your identity.
+Even if you are in the first stages of a new interest, immersive study is bound to yield satisfaction and results.

 2. Go to the source of adventure.